 In a spray bottle, add 1/3 cup apple cider vinegar to 2/3 cup olive oil.
 Then add 2-3 drops of lemon essential oil.
 It’s the perfect, all-natural furniture cleaner and it smells amazing.

 Wake up with a refreshing cold glass of water with 1-2 drops of lemon essential oil.
 It helps to flush toxins out of the body and supports the liver and kidneys.

 Got breakouts or oily skin?
-Use a drop of lemon essential oil to balance oil glands and help to heal acne.
+Use a drop of lemon essential oil to balance oil glands.
 You can also add a few drops to your favorite moisturizer.
 Just note to avoid sunlight or UV light within 24 hours as lemon essential oil is UV sensitive.

 7. Fruit and Vegetable Wash